Coronavirus pandemic hands Big Tech a chance to burnish its image

 Then Amazon.com Inc AMZN.O, whose founder Jeff Bezos has been in regular contact with White House staff in recent days, said on Monday it would hire 100,000 warehouse and delivery workers in the United States to deal with a surge in online orders.
 Amazon also said it would add $2 to its minimum $15 per hour to U.S. workers' wages through April.

-"This is an opportunity to reset how people think about technology companies," said Scott Wallsten, president of the Technology Policy Institute, which counts all three companies among its members.
+Scott Wallsten, president of the Technology Policy Institute, which counts all three companies among its members, said the current environment offers an opportunity to reset how people think about technology companies and will "add a new dimension" to the debate on how big tech hurts competition.

+Bhaskar Chakravorti, Dean of Global Business at The Fletcher School, Tufts University, who has been tracking the effects of digital technology on issues such as global health and economic development, said the focus has shifted to how big technology companies are stepping up to fight misinformation and facilitating a "socially distant economy."

+"We're not just getting information about the public health situation but we are trying to replicate some semblance of business online with their help," he said.

-(Reporting by Chris Sanders in Washington Additional reporting by Nandita Bose and Diane Bartz in Washington Editing by Matthew Lewis)
+(Reporting by Chris Sanders in Washington Additional reporting by Nandita Bose and Diane Bartz in Washington Editing by Matthew Lewis and Sonya Hepinstall)

 ((Chris.Sanders@thomsonreuters.com +1 202-354-5826 Reuters Messaging: chris.sanders.reuters.com@reuters.net))